egleston/movies/README.md

  docker run -ti --rm -v $(pwd):/code -w /code maven mvn clean package
 ```

 This will generate a WAR file under the target/ directory.
-To run, simply run:
+To run:
  `docker-compose up --build`

 This will start two docker containers: